wangyubo013-blip/CDE4301-VR-401-Final-Report/README.md

 ├── README.md                               # This file
 └── index.html                              # Main webpage
 ```
-All figures referenced in *index.md* are stored in `assets/images/`.
+All figures referenced in *index.html* are stored in `assets/images/`.

 ## Supplementary Materials

 In addition to the website version of the report, the repository includes:

+Workstream 1:
+1. Fine-tuned model
+2. Data Preparation Pipeline
+3. Test Results

+Workstream 2:
+1.

 ## Notes for Reviewers